 How Much Student Loan Debt Is Okay?

-Students assume it will be easy to pay back their student loan debts.
+Many students assume it will be easy to pay back their student loan debt.
 Rose, who in his young adult days maxed out his own student loans and plunged into debt, says if you find yourself in a position where you need to take out exorbitant loans for your child to attend a private college, talk to them about going to a public college instead.

 Realism, not prestige, is what builds financial security.

 The rule of thumb, says Schwartz, is making sure loans don’t exceed one year of an entry-level salary in your student’s proposed field.

 While teens may have some idea of what they want to achieve in life, parents can help by asking them questions and providing information designed to square their dreams within their financial reality: